Jubaer-Shondhi/made-jubier-projectwork/README.md

 # Project Plan

 ## Title
-Analysis of police encounters and their impact in the United States
+Analysis of police encounters in the United States

 ## Main Question